Negros Island Region: Second establishment (2020-present)

 In 2020, some officials from Negros and their allies proposed for the region's reestablishment.
 A bill was also filed in July 2022, and in 2023, the proposal was again revived.
 On March 12, 2024, JV Ejercito's Senate Bill No. 2507 or the Negros Island Region Bill was passed on the third and final reading at the Senate.
-Some new officials reiterated their intent for consultation first before reestablishment.
+Some officials reiterated their intent for consultation first before reestablishment.
 The measure was also opposed by the Roman Catholic Diocese of Dumaguete, with Bishop Julito Cortes and eight other senior clergy calling it an "insult" to the people of Negros Oriental and adding that residents of the province as well as Siquijor were not consulted on the matter.

 On June 11, 2024, the bill was signed by President Bongbong Marcos as Republic Act No. 12000.
 The re-established region, this time, included the nearby island province of Siquijor, upon the request of the provincial authorities; Siquijor, previously part of Region VII along with Negros Oriental, was part of Negros Oriental until it became an independent province in 1971.
 Sixteen regional government offices will be established in Dumaguete, while fourteen will be established in Bacolod.
 Wilfredo Capundag Jr., the mayor of San Juan, Siquijor, called for the region to be renamed into the Negros Island-Siquijor Administrative Region (NISAR) to acknowledge his province's inclusion.